WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

 ---

 **Weihuan Huang, Ph.D.**<br>
-(The name is pronounced as /weɪ hwɑːn hwɑːŋ/ in English.)
+(The name is pronounced as /weɪ hwɑːn hwɑːŋ/ in English, and /Huáng, Wěi Huán/ in Chinese.)

 Assistant Professor<br>
 Department of Financial Technology and Engineering<br>